w3c/wot-architecture/proposals/security_and_privacy.md

 and the user be a WoT Server, which is possible in some WoT topologies, in general the answer is still no under reasonable constraints on system design, such as not exposing a capability to execute scripts on the WoT Server.
-The only operations that a WoT Server will perform on behalf of a WoT Client are those that it chooses to support via its exposed interactions (network API).
+The only operations that a WoT Server should perform on behalf of a WoT Client are those that it chooses to support via its exposed interactions (network API).
-In fact the correct answer to this question in this case is that the designer of a WoT Server can ensure that there is no _unintended_ access to the WoT Server's local computing environment.
+In fact the correct answer to this question in this case is that the developer of a WoT Server can ensure that there is no _unintended_ access to the WoT Server's local computing environment.

 ### 10. [Does this specification allow an origin access to other devices?](https://www.w3.org/TR/security-privacy-questionnaire/#remote-device)

-Yes, as discussed above.
+**Yes**, as discussed above.
 A WoT Thing can act as a gateway to other WoT Things or to other non-IP protocols.
 In fact, access to other devices is one of the primary use cases of WoT.